acarafat/fast_mathjax/README.md

 # Fast MathJax
-A simple plugin to enable MathJax by a shortcode in WordPress posts that contain LaTeX equations.
+A simple plugin to show beautiful MathJax LaTex in WordPress article without slowing it down.

-# Discription
+# Description
 The plugin won't load MathJax JS globally on the WordPress site.
 To load MathJax in a specific post, the shortcode `[mathjax]` is needed to be placed anywhere in the post.
 Then, the following LaTeX syntaxes for inline and display math can be used there: